evanrelf/byline.kak/README.md

 ## Usage

-Use `x` and `X` to drag the cursor down and up by lines, respectively.
+Use <kbd>x</kbd> and <kbd>X</kbd> to drag the cursor down and up by lines, respectively.
 This expands or contracts your selection by lines, based on the direction of your selection.

 ## Examples